steinfletcher/github-org-clone/README.md

 [![CircleCI](https://circleci.com/gh/steinfletcher/github-team-clone.svg?style=svg&circle-token=063b1b1e0354cc424a2823c33ff4a2b66e029bae)](https://circleci.com/gh/steinfletcher/github-team-clone)

-A simple cli app to clone all repos managed by a github team
+A simple cli app to clone all repos managed by a github team.
+Requires that you pass a github api key (personal access token) and github username to the script or set the `GITHUB_TOKEN` and `GITHUB_USER` environment variable.
+See the help output below.

 ## Install

     go install github.com/steinfletcher/github-team-clone

-## Usage
+## Use

     github-team-clone -o MyOrg -t MyTeam